 We are a nation addicted to food.
 We eat every chance we get, whether we’re hungry or not.
 How do I know this?
 I’ve worked in enough offices where, when free donuts are put out, they’re swarmed in a ravenous frenzy by people who you’d swear hadn’t had a bite in days.
 When we go to the movies, we are compelled to pay outrageous prices for popcorn, soda and various sweets, as if we couldn’t possibly go more than three hours without eating.
 We eat in front of the TV, eat in transit, eat at the game and even in the middle of the night when we can’t sleep.
 We canonize chefs, turning them into celebrities for cooking food.
 We slap the backs of those among us who are capable of consuming far greater quantities of food than we are able.
 All this adds up to an addiction.
 So, if the above is how we shouldn’t eat, how should we eat?
 I think you already know the answer.
 You eat when you are hungry, not to reward yourself.
 You eat when your body needs nutrition, not when you’re bored.
 You eat things that taste good, but not at the expense of them being good for you.
 You eat to live, rather than live to eat.

 A KINGDOM OF SUCCESS

 There is a proverb that reads, “Excuses are merely nails used to build a house of failure.”
 Instead of a house of failure, build a kingdom of success, by taking charge of your life and banishing your excuses to the wilds.

-Unless otherwise noted, all photos from Instagram or Facebook and likely copyrighted to AMI.
+Unless otherwise noted, all photos from Instagram or Facebook.